reese/blog/content/thoughts/retreat-reflections-love-and-rest/index.md

 This will be uncomfortable: our body and mind will pull out all manner of response to prevent insecurity and to continue the march towards security.
 Shedding the conventional boundaries of predefined selfhood, of a conventional life-meaning, requires doing something new.

-In order pick up something new, we must first put something else down.
+In order pick up something new, we must first put down the old.
 We cannot graft our neurosis out onto the world, but rather must see clearly the boundaries we've accepted and find new ones, wider ones just past the edge of our comfort zone.

-And we must do this again and again, putting it all down.
+And we must do this again and again, putting down all our transitional objects and embracing new freedoms.

 ---